goodenoughllc/policies/privacy.md

 ## How we secure your data

 All data is encrypted via [SSL/TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) when transmitted from our servers to your browser.
 The database backups are also encrypted.
 In addition, we go to great lengths to secure your data at rest.
-For more information about how we keep your information secure, please review our [security overview](../security/).
 Most product data is not stored encrypted in our database (since they need to be ready to send to you when you need them).

 ## What happens when you delete content in your product accounts